|

 www.HealthyHearing.com |

-Benign paroxysmal positional vertigo (BPPV)Last updated on: August 30th, 2023 Benign paroxysmal positional vertigo, or BPPV, is a brief, intense sensation of spinning and dizziness that usually occurs when getting out of bed or turning your head too quickly.
-Learn what causes BPPV and its treatment options.
-Sometimes referred to simply as “positional vertigo,” benign paroxysmal positional vertigo (BPPV) is a common balance disorder that causes sudden dizziness upon moving.
-It is one of the most common causes of vertigo.
-Symptoms of BPPVThe sole symptom is dizziness that occurs during or after body movements.
+Symptoms of BPPVThe sole symptom is abrupt dizziness that occurs during or after body movements.
 Imagine waking up in the morning: You open your eyes and start to roll out of bed just as usual, but then you’re stopped by a sudden sensation that the room is spinning.
 You have to hold the furniture and walls just to get out of bed and take a few steps.
 After you stand in one position for a few minutes, the feeling passes.
-Why is it called BPPV?Here's a breakdown:
+Understanding the body's balance system

 You are reading about: Related topics More information about hearing loss, hearing aids, hearing aid brands and assistive devices.
 Featured clinics near me